noi-techpark/documentation/FLIGHTRULES.md

     - `cd 'C:\Program Files\Amazon\AmazonCloudWatchAgent'`
     - `./amazon-cloudwatch-agent-ctl.ps1 -a fetch-config -m ec2 -c ssm:AmazonCloudWatch-WindowsBasic -s`
 4. Check if the CloudWatch Agent Service is running in the Windows Services: AmazonCloudWatchAgent

+### I want to monitor a website using Heartbeat

+1. SSH into the server where Heartbeat is installed and who performs the recurring checks
+    - Grafana: 34.247.135.46
+2. Change to the folder `/var/heartbeat/config`
+3. Modify the configuration
+    - Every .yml file inside this folder will be read and included
+    - Changes to the .yml files will be picked up immediately automatically

 ## Documentation